How much does a Clinical Research Nurse make?

 University of Louisville

-The University of Louisville offers Clinical Research Nurse positions.
-They operate in Louisville, KY.
-Nurses here work on a variety of research studies.
-They have the opportunity to make a significant impact on patient care.
+The University of Louisville provides Clinical Research Nurse positions.
+They are active in Louisville, KY, and nearby areas.
+Nurses here work on research projects, ensuring patient safety and collecting valuable data.

 -